Over Four Decades of Analysis and Forecasting

 Mark Sniderman, PhD, Executive in Residence at the Weatherhead School of Management and former Executive Vice President and Chief Policy Office for the Federal Reserve Bank of Cleveland, served as keynote speaker from 2015-17.

-In 2018, Ellen Zentner, Chief US Economist and a Managing Director at Morgan Stanley, will give the forecast.
+From 2018 to 2020, Ellen Zentner, Chief US Economist and a Managing Director at Morgan Stanley, delivered the presentation.
 Ms. Zentner has been named to the "Bloomberg Best" list of top forecasters of the US economy and has 20 years' experience as a Fed watcher and markets-based economist, with a keen eye toward early identification of market-moving trends.
-She will be honored with the Lawrence R. Klein Award, regarded as one of the best-known and longest-standing achievements in the field, on October 16th for her accurate forecasts four years in a row.
+She was honored with the Lawrence R. Klein Award, regarded as one of the best-known and longest-standing achievements in the field, in October 2018 for her accurate forecasts four years in a row.
+Ms. Zentner is the presenter for the 2021 Bowers program.

 The Bowers Luncheon attracts business leaders from Northeast Ohio's financial service, legal, healthcare, and manufacturing industries.
 In the past decade, non-profit organizations and governments have expanded the audience base.